Planning, Public Policy and Management (PPPM)

 PPPM 484.
 Public and Nonprofit Financial Management.
 4 Credits.

-Introduction to financial management for public agencies and nonprofit organizations.
-Topics include budget processes, financial statements, financial resource management (taxes, donations, grants), expenditure systems, and capital project analysis.
+Introduction to financial management, including budget processes, financial statements, financial resource management (taxes, donations, grants), expenditure systems, capital project analysis, and internal management control process.

 PPPM 486.
 Philanthropy and Grant Making.
 2 Credits.